-Here is a broad selection of our previous winners from IPA Effectiveness Award reflecting the breadth and variety of communications problems clients and agencies face.
-From UX, product innovation, experiential, CRM and performance activity - all the way through to mass, multi-channel advertising campaigns.
-If you can prove it we want to see it.
+Here is a broad selection of winners from the IPA Effectiveness Awards reflecting the variety of communications strategies adopted by clients and agencies to address fundamental challenges.
+From examples featuring data analytics, PR, brand portfolio management, direct to consumer brands, product innovation, e-CRM, and sponsorship - all the way through to famous long-term advertising campaigns.
+If you can prove it, we want to see it.

 To deliver an extra £100m in profit over three years, the drinks group Diageo implemented changes to the way it invested marketing budgets and developed advertising creative across its brand portfolio.
 This case describes how these changes delivered more than twice the targeted £100m benefit.